nge-layy/securewatch-soc/docs/phase-05/README.md

 ![Terminal showing repeated sudo authentication failures](13-sudo-authentication-failure-terminal.jpg) *Screenshot placement: terminal on `soc-server` showing `sudo apt update` failing twice with `Authentication failed, try again.`, followed by the `maximum 3 incorrect authentication attempts` lockout message.*

-**Solution:** Re-ran the command in a fresh attempt and entered the correct password, which succeeded without further issue.
+**Solution:** Reran the command in a fresh attempt and entered the correct password, which succeeded without further issue.

 **Verification:** Confirmed the event was captured correctly in Splunk, which recorded both the failed authentication attempt and the subsequent activity:
 ```